 Maybe is very much a sail training vessel and her style of sailing is very 'hand's on' but with a lot of patient instruction from the professional crew.
-Maybe's skipper Seb and mates are not afraid to shape a great team from all age ranges and encourage all abilities to do well in every aspect of ship board life, from cooking to standing watch.
-British owned Maybe is a regular contender in the International Tall Ships Races and regattas and they always seem to be having a lot of fun.
+Maybe's skipper and mates are not afraid to shape a great team from total novices or mixed experience crews.
+They will encourage you to get involved in every aspect of ship board life, from cooking to standing watch.
+British owned Maybe is a regular contender in the International Tall Ships Races and regattas and has sailed around the world several times.

 - Length overall: 72 ft (24.00m)